Benemrxr/toolkits-architectures/Report_5.md

 > - How would you assess and ensure the quality of your code?

+We were introduced to the Python Enhancement Proposals in this course.
+The [PEP 8](https://www.python.org/dev/peps/pep-0008/) is a style guide for Python code, through which we can ensure some consistency and therefore readability.
+Code is read much more often than written, so a consistent style is greatly needed when we go over the code to assess its quality.
+In another course in this semester, we were looking at Python docstrings and their high-level structure: what they should contain and how they should be written.
+If we were to develop a data-driven product, it would be smart to take proper use of docstrings, adhering to the [PEP 257](https://www.python.org/dev/peps/pep-0257/) on docstring conventions.

+Further, we can use software testing methods to ensure the quality of our code.
+We could start out with black-box testing, as based on the docstring specification, and also glass-box testing by going through the potential paths of the program.
+We can do this at the unit level, followed by integration testing.

+If there are any flaws that arise in testing, we can use debugging methods to fix them.
+For example, we add print statements mid-code, to narrow in the location of the bug.

+If we want to improve the quality even further, we could try to improve the performance of our programs and their implementation.
+The former, using the WandB tool, for example.

 > - How can you provide data to the model at inference time and save its predictions to analyze the model’s performance in a real-world scenario?